kapil-malik/peer-assignment-gcd/CodeBook.md

   * WALKING
   * WALKING DOWNSTAIRS
   * WALKING UPSTAIRS
 * Rest of the 66 columns are the measurements on mean and standard deviation in original data (i.e. the columns in original dataset containing mean() and std()).
-They represent mean of all values for respective subject and activity
+They represent average of all values for respective subject and activity